olajio/es_role_updates/quick_start.md

 traces-apm*,logs-apm*,metrics-apm*
 ```

-The order stays the same so you can easily verify it's correct.
+The order stays the same so it's easy to verify it's correct.

 ## Common Scenarios